PROJECT ENQUIRY

 Renovations, Extensions & Interior Design in Melbourne - Lilac Constructions

-Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations, and home extensions across Richmond under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
-Richmond's Victorian terraces, worker's cottages, and warehouse conversions each present distinct structural conditions under the Yarra Planning Scheme.
-Every project begins with an honest assessment of what your specific property requires before any scope or cost conversation begins.
+Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations and home extensions in Richmond, all under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
+Richmond's Victorian terraces, worker's cottages, Richmond Hill homes and warehouse conversions each present their own structural conditions and heritage controls under the Yarra Planning Scheme.
+Every project begins with a site visit and an honest assessment of your property before any scope or price is discussed.

 EXPLORE OUR SERVICES